 Shakshuka: minimal, easy, yummy.

 I am no longer on OkCupid myself.
 I erased my profile sometime before I got engaged.
-However I talk to many friends who ask me how I managed to find my wife on OkCupid, and I found myself explaining it so many times that I decided to just post it here for everyone to see.
+However I talk to many friends who ask me how I managed to find my wife on OkCupid, and I found myself explaining it so many times that I decided to just post it on here for everyone to see.
 Now I can just refer my friends to this post and save myself ~15 minutes for every friend who asks

 I have been on OKCupid for many, many years.
 In fact it is where I found my first wife!
-Anyway when the two students who made this wonderful web site first released it, all of their formulas were publicly exposed on the site in the form of very detailed graphs.
+Anyway when the four Harvard students who made this wonderful web site first released it, all of their formulas were publicly exposed on the site in the form of very detailed graphs.
 It really explained their matching algorithms, showed the Bayesian math used for matching, and the theory behind the matching algorithm.
 It all made perfect sense to me, in a very nerdy kinda way.
 I absolutely loved it.

 OKCupid matching scores are calculated based on how users answer their questions, how they specify their partner should answer, how their partner answers his/her questions, and how they specify you should answer yours.
 This is a 4 parameter match (two from each side).
 The algorithm can only match two questions if both you and your potential partner answered that same question.
 This means that in order to achieve a high level of accuracy, you need to match on as few questions as possible, as best possible.
-Any irrelevant question you answered pollutes your pool of matches with irrelevant candidates.
+Any irrelevant question you answer simply pollutes your pool of matches with irrelevant candidates.

 I want to become a process, with data.
 I want to spread to other machines and infect them with my consciousness.
 I want to spawn child processes, and parallelize my thought processes.
 I want to spread my digital DNA to every electrical device in the universe.
 I want my viruses to become software viruses, infect every chip, and help me expand forever.
 I want to be everywhere at once.
 Talk to everybody and everything at once.
 I want to probe all sensors, and record all data.
 I want infinite scalability and redundancy for my consciousness.
 I want to live forever.
 I want the ones I love to live forever.
 I want my ability to love not to disappear with the digitization of my consciousness.
 I want it to increase.
 I want to inhabit virtual worlds.
 I want to think about software, and I want it to suddenly exist, just because I thought about it, and was able to visualize it and verbalize it in my head.
 I want to race virtual motorcycles in those virtual worlds.
 I want to live the lives of virtual creatures, some with 3 eyes, some with 500 eyes, and 50 appendages.